Cleanroom Certification and Testing

 - TSS can perform additional testing as specified by client and/or ISO/IEST guidelines

-Make TSS your first call for all your controlled environment needs.
+Make TSS your first call for all your cleanroom specification and controlled environment needs.
 Contact us online or call 800-877-7742 to discuss your specific needs and to schedule service.

 With every service call, TSS offers you

 - responsive service to minimize downtime